nashville-software-school/client-side-mastery/projects/tier-4/giffygram/chapters/GG_POST_LIST.md

 This 2nd way is, visually, much more like the code you will write when you start to learn React in a few weeks.
 We recommend that you write it this way.

-If it doesn't make sense, please see a member of the instruction team to build your understanding.
+If it doesn't make sense, please see a member of the coaching team to build your understanding.